Collaborative Divorce Process in Monmouth County

 In brief, here is an outline of the steps in a collaborative law process:

 - Retain an attorney.
 But not just any attorney.
 One who is trained in the collaborative law process, because it is a vastly different approach than the traditional litigation approach.

 Retain a pioneer in collaborative law.
-Attorney Steven P. Monaghan has 30+ years of experience and is a pioneer in collaborative law in New Jersey, one of the founding members of the Jersey Shore Collaborative Law Group.
+Attorney Steven P. Monaghan has 60+ years of combined experience and is a pioneer in collaborative law in New Jersey, one of the founding members of the Jersey Shore Collaborative Law Group.
 To learn how he can help you, contact us today.

 - Gather the documents.
 Provide all pertinent documents to your lawyer, such as tax returns, statements from your investment and retirement accounts, bank records, and budgets, for example.